typewriter on white wood

 I’m still relevant

 I was just re-reading my “About” page, checking for typos and just generally making sure the content is still relevant.
 And yes, unfortunately it’s still relevant.
 Why unfortunately?
 It’s still hard to admit my truth.
-My truth about my childhood
+My truth about my childhood and early adulthood.
+It hurts to know, to finally understand,

 I’m still relevant Keep Reading